New York Dada: Marcel Duchamp

-Marcel Duchamp was undoubtedly one of the most influential artists of the 20th century.
+Marcel Duchamp is considered one of the most influential artists of the 20th century.
 Beginning with his "Nude Descending a Staircase" which was exhibited at the famous Armory show of 1913, his work became well known and controversial across the New York, as well as American in general, art scene.
 His personality was equally intoxicating as his art; according to Richter, "Duchamp's attitude is that life is a melancholy joke, an indecipherable non-sense, not worth the trouble of investigating.
 To his superior intelligence the total absurdity of life, the contingent nature of a world denuded of all values, are logical consequences of Descartes' Cogito ergo sum."
 Most famous amongst the works created by Duchamp in the New York period were his ready-mades, particularly the piece entitled Fountain.
 During his time in New York he maintained very close connections with both Stieglitz and the Arensbergs and was able to work on his mammoth project entitled "Large Glass".